kubevirt/kubectl-virt-plugin/README.md

 # kubectl-virt-plugin

-Holds all scripts to prepare packages and manifest file required for publishing the [virtctl](https://kubevirt.io/user-guide/docs/latest/administration/intro.html#client-side-virtctl-deployment) binary as a [krew](https://github.com/kubernetes-sigs/krew) plugin for [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
+Holds all scripts to create packages and manifest file required for publishing the [virtctl](https://kubevirt.io/user-guide/docs/latest/administration/intro.html#client-side-virtctl-deployment) binary as a [krew](https://krew.dev/) package for [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).

-**Caveat: This is WIP!**
+## What is kubectl virt plugin, what is virtctl, and what is KubeVirt?

+**kubectl virt plugin** is a wrapper for `virtctl` originating from the KubeVirt project.

+[**KubeVirt**](https://kubevirt.io) is a virtualization add-on to Kubernetes, i.e. it enables to run existing virtual machines on Kubernetes clusters.

+virtctl controls virtual machine related operations on your Kubernetes cluster like connecting to the serial and VNC consoles.

+See the [KubeVirt user guide](https://kubevirt.io/user-guide) for details.

-## Installing virtctl as a krew plugin
+## Installing virtctl as a kubectl plugin with krew

 ### Requirements